 We came to Rincon to check out Steps Beach which is a National Reserve, meaning the sea and coral are protected.

 Unfortunately, we learned from a local that around every day at 2-4 PM it rains/thunderstorms.
 It is a beach that locals told us it is not to miss and has amazing snorkeling.
 My suggestion is, to GET HERE EARLY!

 We also ate at a great restaurant (mentioned below) located on Sandy beach, a little more north, which is a really unique beach full of palm trees and tons of restaurants overlooking the water.
 The west side of Puerto Rico is known for its surfing beaches.

 Steps Beach Address: PR-413 Rincon Puerto Rico 00677, Rincón 00602, Puerto Rico

 Sandy Beach Address: Carretera 413 Ramal Km 4.4, Rincon, Rincón 00677, Puerto Rico – This entrance is by Tamboo.

 After many recommendations, we headed to Aguadilla’s Crash Boat beach which is a local hot spot in Puerto Rico.
 Upon arrival, the music was bumping, sweet smells of food filled the air, and even though it was slightly raining, everyone was still partying!

-Food stands line the beach and boats, jet skis, and giant floats anchored in with boats battling each other of who can play music louder!
+Food stands line the beach and boats, jet skis, and giant floats anchored in with boats battling each other over who can play music louder!

-If you want to get an authentic Puerto Rican experience, I would head here!
+If you want to get an authentic Puerto Rican experience, I would put Crash boat beach on your Puerto Rico itinerary!
 Full Disclosure, we did come on a Saturday, which possibly equaled a bigger party =)